What is the HSPT?

 Can 7th graders take the HSPT?

 No. The HSPT is designed to test the knowledge and achievements of 8th grade students, and scores are compared to that age group.
 If a 7th grader takes the HSPT, the score achieved is used as the final score, and the student will not be permitted to take the test again the following year.

 When are score reports sent?

 When registering, parents choose whether to receive an electronic or printed copy of scores.
 Expect to receive these within a month of the test date.
 The schools chosen by students receive scores directly from Scholastic Testing Services (STS).
-Students must limit their selection to three schools in the Archdiocese of Baltimore, and one school in the Archdiocese of Washington.
+Students must limit their selection to three schools in the Archdiocese of Baltimore, and one school in the Archdiocese of Washington (designated as the fourth choice only).
 STS will not send reports to additional schools.
 If you have not received scores, please check your junk/spam email or contact STS at 1-855-532-0787.

 How do I read the scores?

 The score report includes five sections – verbal, quantitative, reading comprehension, mathematics, and language.
 Each score is used to calculate a composite score.
 The sub scores provide information on a student’s strength in these areas.
 It is important to review the full range of scores, and not just the composite score.
 The HSPT compares each student’s correct score to the national norm (a large group of students of similar age across the U.S.).
 The score represents not the percentage correct, but where that score falls compared to the large group of students.
 For example, a score of 75% indicates that your correct answers are where 75% of the norm group scored; it does not mean that 75% of the questions were answered correctly.
 The score is a comparison of test performance, not a measure of actual performance.
 Any questions regarding interpretation of scores should be directed to the admissions office of your high school of choice.

 Should I complete questions if I am not exactly sure of the correct answer?